ncdcommunity/Arduino_Library_ADS1100_16Bit_1Channel_ADC/README.md

 (https://store.ncd.io/product/ads1100-16-bit-1-channel-analog-to-digital-converter-i2c-mini-module/)
 This Sample code can be used with Arduino.

-Hardware needed to interface Hall effect sensor with Arduino
+Hardware needed to interface ADS1100 16-Bit 1-Channel Analog to Digital Converter with Arduino
 1. <a href="https://store.ncd.io/product/i2c-shield-for-arduino-nano/">Arduino Nano</a>
 2. <a href="https://store.ncd.io/product/i2c-shield-for-arduino-micro-with-i2c-expansion-port/">Arduino Micro</a>
 3. <a href="https://store.ncd.io/product/i2c-shield-for-arduino-uno/">Arduino uno</a>